Conrad Koellin: Life

 He was also part of the Catholic response to the Lutherans, publishing two long works against Lutheranism, and participating as part of the Imperial party at Augsburg, where he was selected to help refute the Augsburg Confession.
 Of note, he also served as inquisitor in Mainz, Trier, and Cologne from 1528 until his death; he died in Cologne.

 Influence

-Cajetan himself acknowledge that he valued Koellin's work, while he was heavily cited by later Thomists, including Bellarmine, Banez, Suarez, Alvarez, Sylvius, John of St. Thomas, and the Salmanticenses.
+Cajetan himself acknowledge that he valued Koellin's work, while he was heavily cited by later Thomists, including Bellarmine, Báñez, Suárez, Alvarez, Sylvius, John of St. Thomas, and the Salmanticenses.
 The reformers also called him a "distinguished Thomist."

 Hennessey says that he was, "probably the most important Catholic theologian in Germany at the time of the Reformation," while Janz more moderately says that he was, "the most important Thomas-commentator in Germany before Cajetan," and adds that under him, "the influence of Capreolus' Defensiones reached its high point in the Thomist school."